Victoria Street Gateway Project

 In April 2010, Council adopted a Victoria Street Structure Plan.

-Consultations during the development of the Structure Plan indicated community support for recognising and enhancing the cultural identityof Victoria Street that has developed over the past 30 years.
+Consultations during the development of the Structure Plan indicated community support for recognising and enhancing the cultural identity of Victoria Street.

-The Victoria Street Gateway project is a joint initiative of Council and the Richmond Asian Business Association.
+The Victoria Street Gateway project was a joint initiative of Council and the Richmond Asian Business Association.

-The project is supported by the Federal and State governments, which have committed a combined $1.5 million towards the gateway's construction.
+The project was supported by the Federal and State governments, which committed a combined $1.5 million towards the gateway's construction.